tada/pljava-wiki/Thoughts-on-logging.md

 PL/Java would supply its special concrete implementation that wraps a native error-data block; a front-end JDBC would supply one (or two) that are initialized from the on-the-wire protocol.
-In all cases, there would be a concrete implementation that can be filled in from scratch.
+In all cases, there would be a plain pure-Java one that can be filled in from scratch.

 ### An `ereport`-like API for creating a `LogRecord` from scratch